SebastianUA/terraform/heroku/examples/heroku_pipeline/README.md

-# Work with AWS HEROKU_PIPELINE via terraform
+# Work with HEROKU_PIPELINE via terraform

 A terraform module for making HEROKU_PIPELINE.